substratum/template/README.md

 ### Boot Animations
 To install boot animations, you will need to have a bootanimations folder, just like it's listed here: https://github.com/TeamSubstratum/SubstratumThemeTemplate/tree/master/app/src/main/assets/bootanimation

-You are allowed to add multiple bootanimations and name them differently so they show up differently on the spinner dropdown in the app.
+You are allowed to add multiple bootanimations and name them differently so they show up individually on the spinner dropdown in the app.

 Example:
 ```